-Rev. Yuko Uesugi is the Director of ACPE Clinical Pastoral Education and Associate Director of the Spiritual Care Department for UCLA Health.
-She is a certified CPE Supervisor with ACPE and an ordained Elder of the United Methodist Church (UMC).
-She completed the ACPE internship and residency programs at UCLA Westwood and Santa Monica Hospital.
-She is a native of Japan, and came to the U.S. in 1996 in order to pursue her theological education.
-She holds her B.A. in Business Administration from Aoyama Gakuin University in Tokyo, Japan and M. Div.
+Rev. Yuko Uesugi is the Director of ACPE Clinical Pastoral Education and Associate Director of the Spiritual Care Department.
+She is an ACPE Certified Educator and an ordained Elder of the United Methodist Church (UMC).
+She completed the ACPE internship, residency and certified educator programs at UCLA Medical Center in Westwood and Santa Monica.
+She is a native of Japan and came to the US in 1996 in order to pursue her theological education.
+She holds her BA in Business Administration from Aoyama Gakuin University in Tokyo, Japan and M. Div.
 Degree from Fuller Theological Seminary in Pasadena, California.
-Rev. Uesugi has chaplaincy experience in cardiology, psychiatry, oncology, and general hospital ministry, as well as management experience of the Spiritual Care Department at UCLA Medical Center, Santa Monica.
-Email: YUesugi@mednet.ucla.edu
+Rev. Uesugi has chaplaincy experience in cardiology, psychiatry, oncology and general hospital ministry, as well as management experience of the Spiritual Care Department at UCLA Santa Monica Medical Center.

-Rev. Aiko Johnson is the Pediatric Staff Chaplain for Mattel Children's Hospital at Ronal Reagan UCLA Medical Center.
-She is ordained for ministry and endorsed for chaplaincy by the Presbyterian Church (USA), and is a board-certified chaplain with APC.
-She holds a M.A. in Communication Studies from California State University Long Beach, and a M. Div. from Fuller Theological Seminary in Pasadena, California.
-She completed her CPE internship at Children's Hospital Los Angeles, and her CPE residency at UCLA Medical Center in Westwood.
-Rev. Johnson played an active role in the development of a pediatric palliative care program at UCLA, and has served as the chaplain for this program, Children’s Pain and Comfort Care, since it began its clinical services in 2008.
+Rev. Aiko Johnson is the Pediatric Staff Chaplain for Mattel Children's Hospital at Ronald Reagan UCLA Medical Center.
+She is ordained for ministry and endorsed for chaplaincy by the Presbyterian Church (USA) and is a board-certified chaplain with the Association of Professional Chaplains (APC).
+She holds a MA in Communication Studies from California State University Long Beach and a M Div from Fuller Theological Seminary in Pasadena, California.
+She completed her CPE internship at Children's Hospital Los Angeles and her CPE residency at UCLA Medical Center in Westwood.
+Rev. Johnson played an active role in the development of a pediatric palliative care program at UCLA and has served as the chaplain for this program, Children’s Pain and Comfort Care, since it began its clinical services in 2008.
 Additionally, she has served as a member of the hospital Ethics Committee since 2005.
 She is a native of Japan, having lived in the Los Angeles area since 1995.
-Email: AIJohnson@mednet.ucla.edu